Fspike1/EasyShop-ecommerce-Api/README.md

 ---

-## 🚧 Known Limitations
+## 🚧 Features Coming Soon

 - **Profile Page:** Feature is under maintenance.
 Message is displayed on attempt.
-- **Static Inventory:** Products are manually added; no admin panel for dynamic updates.
 - **Mood Kits:** Recommended kits are not all in the system but will be soon.
+- **Admin Profile** Admin having the ability to update and delete products in their profile on the EasyShop website is coming soon.

 ---

 ## 🗂️ File Structure Highlights
+├── index.html
+├── login.html
+├── quiz.html
+├── thankyou.html
+├── js/
+│   ├── services/
+│   ├── template-builder.js
+│   └── ...
+├── css/
+│   └── site.css
+├── images/
+├── README.md
+└── backend-demo.md  ← (Backend & Postman API guide)